Mid levelconsulting

 Q7

-Give me an example of when you had to manage tight project deadlines while maintaining analytical rigor.
-How did you prioritize, and what trade-offs did you make?
+Share an example of when you had to deliver analysis or insights under a tight deadline with incomplete data.
+How did you prioritize, and how did you communicate the limitations of your work?

 Q8